Cercidospora stereocaulorum

 Cercidospora stereocaulorum is a species of lichenicolous fungus in the genus Cercidospora but it has not been assigned to a family.
 It is known to parasitise lichens of the genus Stereocaulon.

 Similar species

-Cercidospora stereocaulorum is very similar to Cercidospora punctillata and Cercidospora decolorella but they can be told apart from their spore biology and their host species.
-Cercidospora punctillata grows on various lichens, most commonly Solorina crocea and species of Peltigera. while Cercidospora decolorella grows on mosses.
+Cercidospora stereocaulorum is similar to Cercidospora punctillata and Cercidospora decolorella but they can be told apart from their spore biology and their host species.
+Cercidospora punctillata grows on various lichens, most commonly Solorina crocea and species of Peltigera, while Cercidospora decolorella grows on mosses.
 Cercidospora alpina also grows on species of Stereocaulon and can therefore be confused with Cercidospora stereocaulorum.

 Distribution

 Cercidospora stereocaulorum has been reported from Alaska, Canada, Greenland, Iceland, Russia, including Wrangel Island and Svalbard.

 Host species and symptoms

 It grows on phyllocladia, stems and occasionally cephalodia and old apothecia of its host species.
-It can induce gall-like swellings up to 1.5 mm in diamerter and the infected host tissues can become pinkish or slightly bleached.
+It can induce gall-like swellings up to 1.5 mm in diameter and the infected host tissues can become pinkish or slightly bleached.
 Infection does not induce any other known symptoms.